awesome-webextension/webpack-target-webextension/README.md

 > ⚠ It's not possible to support HMR for Manifest V3 background worker before
 > this bug is fixed. https://bugs.chromium.org/p/chromium/issues/detail?id=1198822

+> ⚠ In content script of Firefox, the HMR WebSocket server might be blocked by the Content Security Policy and prevent the reset of the code to be executed.
+Please disable hmr if you encountered this problem.

 This plugin works with Hot Module Reload.
+Please set `devServer.hot` to `"only"` (or `true`) to enable it.
 It will modify your `devServer` configuration to adapt to the Web Extension environment.
 To disable this behavior, set [`options.hmrConfig`](#options-hmrConfig) to **false**.